csanfilippo/altai/README.md

 }
 ```

-The `DecodingError` thrown by `JSONDecoder` is uplift and made available to the `CustomError` consumer
+**altai** defines the extension method `uplift`, that catches the inner error and maps it to the domain specific error.

 ### Swift Package Manager